dafny-lang/dafny/docs/_includes/Specifications.md

 decreases clause", but if the user completely omits a `decreases` clause, then Dafny will usually make a guess at one, in which case the effective decreases clause is any prefix followed by the guess followed by $\top$.
-(If you're using the Dafny IDE in Visual Studio, you can hover the mouse over the name of a recursive function or method, or the "while" keyword for a loop, to see the `decreases` clause that Dafny guessed, if any.)

 Here is a simple but interesting example: the Fibonacci function.